Updated May 26, 2023

-The building blocks of an IoT device are remarkably similar, whether undertaking projects related to the wearable device, an integrated lighting system, or even a jet engine.
-Wireless sensor node consists of three major hardware components they are sensors, microcontrollers, and communication medium.
+The building blocks of an IoT device are remarkably similar, whether undertaking projects related to a wearable device, an integrated lighting system, or even a jet engine.
+Wireless sensor node consists of three major hardware components: sensors, microcontrollers, and communication medium.

-Sensors are the most critical hardware in IoT applications and are used to gather information from the surroundings.
-These systems are made up of power management modules, RF, energy and sensing modules.
-Communication from Wi-Fi, Bluetooth, transceiver, BAW, and duplexer is managed by an RF module.
+Sensors are the most critical hardware in IoT applications and gather information from the surroundings.
+These systems comprise power management, RF, energy, and sensing modules.
+An RF module manages Wi-Fi, Bluetooth, transceiver, BAW, and duplexer communication.

-A microcontroller is a device in a single integrated circuit devoted to executing a single task and running an application.
-This contains programmable peripherals for contains programmable, memory unit, and a CPU.
+A microcontroller is a device in a single integrated circuit that executes a single task and runs an application.
+This contains programmable peripherals for a programmable memory unit and a CPU.
 Microcontrollers are designed primarily for embedded applications and are widely used in remotely operated electronic devices such as mobile phones, washing machines, microwaves, and cameras.

 3. Other IoT hardware

 Smart wearable devices such as smart memory, glasses, rings, and shoes are examples of IoT hardware.
-Smart devices allow us to access more of the content and resources that we love and create a new approach to collaboration as part of an IoT network.
-Desktop, mobile phones, and tablets are standard command center and remains an integral part of IoT application.
-Other network distribution devices like switches, hubs, and routers act as a key connector in IoT application.
+Smart devices allow us to access more of the content and resources we love and create a new approach to collaboration as part of an IoT network.
+Desktop, mobile phones, and tablets are standard command centers and remain integral to IoT applications.
+Other network distribution devices like switches, hubs, and routers act as key connectors in IoT applications.

 IoT Hardware Providers

-In today’s market, one can find many IoT hardware providers who will be able to provide the required hardware-based up on the project requirement.
+In today’s market, many IoT hardware providers can provide the required hardware based on the project requirement.
 Let’s take a quick overview of a few of the hardware providers.

 - Adafruit offers DIY electronic hacking courses online and provides a space to learn.
 ‘Adafruit Feather’ is a production line of boards designed for fly prototyping.
 This production line includes a wide catalog of accessories that speed up IoT application development.